 You may qualify for financial support for health costs for your child through the Alberta Child Health Benefit plan.
 You may be able to get eyeglasses, prescriptions and dental visits for your children at no cost to you.
-To learn more, call toll-free at 1-877-469-5437 or visit the Links section at healthyparentshealthychildren.ca/resources
+To learn more, call toll-free at 1-877-469-5437 or visit the Links section at

-Birth-2 months 2 months 4 months 6 months 12 months 18 months 2 years 3-4 years 5 years and beyond Doctor √ Check with your doctor to find out the checkup schedule at their office 1 √ Immunization with public health nurse V V V V V √ (at 4 years old) Dental V recomn ular ups as nended dentist Regular checkups as recommended by your dentist Regular checkups as recommended by your dentist Vision √ Early vision checkups with your doctor √ (with optometrist at 3-5 years old) Other health care providers As needed As needed As needed
+Birth-2 months 2 months 4 months 6 months 12 months 18 months 2 years 3-4 years 5 years and beyond Doctor Check with your doctor to find out the checkup schedule at their office V Immunization with public health nurse V V V V V √ (at 4 years old) Dental √ Regular checkups as recommended by your dentist Regular checkups as recommended by your dentist Regular checkups as recommended by your dentist Vision n checkups netrist, as ne √ Eye exam with your optometrist at 6-9 months old Early vision checkups with your optometrist, as needed √ Eye exam with your optometrist at 2-5 years old Other health care providers As needed As needed As needed As needed